-The blood circulation of the human body consists of pipes that are connected in series and in parallel.
-These are the blood vessels which form a closed circulatory system.
-In the center, there are two pumps: the two heart ventricles (Latin: ventriculus cordis).
-They maintain the pressure gradient which creates blood flow.
+The circulatory system of the human body consists of pipes that are connected in series and in parallel.
+These are the blood vessels that form a closed circulatory system.
+In the center, there are 2 pumps: the 2 heart ventricles (Latin: ventriculi cordis).
+They maintain the pressure gradient that creates blood flow.

 The left ventricle pumps oxygenated blood through the aorta into the systemic or greater circulation.
-Here, it spreads into large arteries that lead to the organs.
+It then travels into large arteries that lead to the organs.
 These arteries are arranged parallel to each other.

-The large arteries branch further into smaller arteries until they become arterioles.
-These, in turn, branch into capillaries where substances are exchanged through diffusion.
-The number of the vessels constantly increases while their diameter decreases.
+The large arteries branch into smaller arteries until they become arterioles.
+These, in turn, branch into capillaries, where substances are exchanged through diffusion.
+The number of vessels constantly increases while their diameter decreases.

-Both superior and inferior vena cavae lead to the right atrium of the heart (Latin: atrium cordis dextrum).
+Both the superior vena cava and the inferior vena cava lead to the right atrium of the heart (Latin: atrium cordis dextrum).
 In the venous system, the number of vessels constantly decreases while their diameter increases.
 With atrial contraction, the blood is pumped into the right ventricle.

 The right ventricle ejects the blood via the pulmonary trunk into the pulmonary circulation.
-Here, it spreads into the pulmonary arteries, which further branch out within the lung until they finally become arterioles and capillaries.
+It then travels into the pulmonary arteries, which branch out within the lung until they finally become arterioles and capillaries.
 Now, the blood can be oxygenated by means of diffusion across the alveolar membranes while carbon dioxide diffuses out.

-Via venules, veins, and the four large pulmonary veins, the blood is led back to the heart and into the left atrium (Latin: atrium cordis sinistrum).
+Via venules, veins, and the 4 large pulmonary veins, the blood is circulated back to the heart and into the left atrium (Latin: atrium cordis sinistrum).
 With atrial contraction, the oxygenated blood flows into the left ventricle and has thus completed one round through the circulation.
 One round normally takes 60 seconds.
-This circulation time can be determined with a dye.
+This circulation time can be determined with the use of dye.

-Basically, the blood vessels form a pipe system through which the blood passes.
+Basically, the blood vessels form a system of pipes through which the blood passes.
 Thus, it is necessary to take a look at the physical laws of fluids.

 I is the flow of a volume element per period of time: